Can You Eat Amberjack? Safety, Taste & Cooking Guide

 Lesser amberjack, often confused with juvenile greater amberjack, offers excellent eating with fewer parasites.
 These smaller fish rarely exceed 10 pounds, making them perfect for whole preparation or smaller fillets.
 Their flesh tends to be more delicate and mild than greater amberjack.

 Almaco jack stands out as perhaps the best-eating amberjack species.
 Is amberjack a tuna relative?
-While not true tuna, almaco's rich, firm flesh resembles high-quality tuna.
+While not true tuna, almaco's rich, firm flesh resembles high-quality tuna in both texture and taste.
 Japanese markets prize almaco for sashimi, and many consider it superior to greater amberjack for all preparations.

 The deeper body shape of almaco jack yields thicker fillets with excellent grain structure.
 This species also tends to have fewer parasites than greater amberjack, though proper inspection remains important.
-Their diet of squid and small fish contributes to their superior flavor.
+Their diet of squid and small fish contributes to their superior flavor and clean taste.

 Pacific Yellowtail vs Amberjack